Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 ### Domain Background

 For my Capstone prpject I will be using a deep learning approach to attempt to solve the Humpback Whale Identification project on Kaggle <sup>[1]</sup>.
 This is a similar image classification challenge to the dog breed classification challenge in the Deep Learning section of the Machine Learning Nanodegree.
 I have chosen this domain as I care deeply about our oceans and maratime life.
 I have been fascinated by whales since visiting the Natural History Museum<sup>[2]</sup>, London, as a child with my father and seeing the full skeleton of the blue whale.
 They are truely magnificent creatures, giants of the ocean and I feel passionately about helping organisations that support and monitor them.
-This project appeals to me as the work will help contribute to HappyWhale's <sup>[3]</sup> understand of the movement of whales by using machine learning to dramatically increse the efficiency of this identification work.
+This project appeals to me as the work will help contribute to Happy Whale's <sup>[3]</sup> understand of the movement of whales by using machine learning to dramatically increse the efficiency of this identification work.

 Whales tails (referred to as 'Flukes') are like a barcode or fingerprint, with enough information to idneitify an individual whale.
 Traditionally scientist and marine biologists have taken and ammassed large numbers of photogrpahs of whales and then had to manually attempt to match newly photographed whales with historic images<sup>[4]</sup>.
 This process is time consuming and prone to a high degree of error, also there are challenges around getting the pictures due to the geographical spread of whales and the amount of time spent underwater.
 These  are some of the reasons why this problem suits a machine learning approach.